Record-Breaking Binance Punishment Could Be Good News for Fintech

 Germany remains one of the most crypto-friendly countries in the world, and the US ruling is unlikely to change that.
 New EU regulations, such as MiCA, will have some impact when they come into force, but like the US Binance ruling, they mainly serve to clarify the rules by which all firms must operate.

-FinTech companies already incorporating crypto offerings into their products and services can continue to do so.
-The US Treasury’s actions may have hurt Binance, at least in the short term, but they’ve done no significant harm to the FinTech and crypto industry in general.
+Fintech companies that are already incorporating crypto offerings into their products and services can continue to do so.
+The US Treasury’s actions may have hurt Binance, at least in the short term, but they’ve done no significant harm to the fintech and crypto industry in general.